[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 AgentCoreHarnessRole Execution IAM role for harnesses

-AgentCoreMemory Memory settings
+AgentCoreMemory Memory configuration

 AgentCoreRuntime Traditional AgentCore Runtime side